 UK law on the design and supply of products

-• issuing a Declaration of Conformity (in some cases of Performance, or Incorporation)
+• the issuing of a Declaration of Conformity (or in some cases, Performance or Incorporation)

-• marking and labelling of the product to enable traceability
+• marking and labelling the product to enable traceability

 Section 6 of the Health and Safety at Work etc Act 1974 (HSW Act)

-• intermediate suppliers of machinery for use at work
+• intermediate suppliers (distributors, agents, retailers and auctioneers) of machinery for use at work

 • the second-hand supply of products for use at work, including those first placed on the market before relevant product safety regulations came into effect (unless so substantially refurbished/modified machinery as to be considered 'new' under any of the applicable product safety regulations)